Admission for international students

 - Apply for enrolment at Noroff University College at our admission page.
-The deadline for International applicants for citizens outside of the EU is April 15th.
+The deadline for International applicants for citizens outside of the EU*, USA, Canada, Australia and New Zealand is February 1st. (*EU includes some more countries, see link.)
 This date ensures that there is sufficient time for UDI to process any visa issues and for the student to arrange accommodation.

 - Upload documentation to cover any admission requirements for your chosen course.
 You can check the requirements for your specific country here regarding what type of education you must have to qualify for admission to a university college in Norway.

 - If you meet our admission requirements and there is space on your chosen course, you will receive an offer of enrolment.
 This can be accepted by returning our study contract.
 You are then enrolled and ready to begin your studies.

 - We can, if required, issue a confirmation of enrolment.

 - According to UDI regulations, some foreign students need to show that they have the finances available for studying and living in Norway.
 This is normally done by transferring money to a Norwegian account and giving a receipt of the transaction to UDI.
 The sum of money needs to cover tuition fees and costs for living for the first year of study.
 According to UDI the amount required is around NOK 99.500, (around 10,250 Euros).
 This amount is adequate for the registration fee, the semester fee and documentation fees towards UDI for living costs.
 Once you have started your course and been registered, we deduct the registration fee and tuition fee for the semester from your deposit.
 The rest of your deposit is refunded to your chosen account.
 The bank account listed below is the bank account you will use.